 - American Board of Pediatrics (ABP)

-- American Board of Surgery (ABS): Coming soon!
+- American Board of Surgery (ABS): Coming in February 2021

 The Royal College of Physicians and Surgeons of Canada will recognize activities registered for CME for MOC as meeting the requirements for Royal College MOC Program Section 3 (Self-Assessment Programs) credits.
 Visit CME that Counts for Royal College MOC for more information.

 To remain certified in their specialty, physicians must meet continuing education requirements that are set by the certifying boards.
 Physicians can earn credit toward meeting these requirements by participating in accredited CME activities that count for MOC.

 How It Works

 Accredited CME providers are not required to submit MOC applications for approval to the certifying boards that are collaborating with the ACCME.
 Instead, accredited CME providers are able to use the ACCME Program and Activity Reporting System (PARS) to register activities for these programs.
 As part of this registration process, providers attest to meeting certain MOC requirements and data policies.

 All CME providers in the ACCME System have the option to add value to their CME programs by offering accredited CME that counts for MOC.
 This includes state-accredited providers, providers directly accredited by the ACCME, and providers that have received Joint Accreditation for Interprofessional Continuing Education™.

 The ACCME has several resources available to assist accredited CME providers in learning about the process to offer CME for MOC:

 - Introductory Guide for MOC: Use this guide in conjunction with the CME for MOC Program Guide, to gain a basic understanding of how to offer CME that counts for MOC.